NiShITa-code/CulinaryDelight/README.md

 🔸 Flutter Animation: Adding delightful animations to elevate the app's visual appeal.

 Contributing:
-🤝 welcome contributors of all levels of expertise!
+Welcome contributors of all levels of expertise!

-Let's savor the joy of cooking and create a remarkable culinary experience together! 😋🍕🍰
+Let's savor the joy of cooking and create a remarkable culinary experience together!
 ## Getting Started
 This project is a starting point for a Flutter application.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)